CodeProSpecialist/Python-GUI-Application-to-Sell-All-Owned-Shares-of-A-Stock-for-Alpaca/README.md

 Are you an investor who wants to stay up-to-date with the latest stock market data and make informed decisions?
 Look no further!
 With our powerful and user-friendly Python application, you can effortlessly fetch, analyze, and even sell stocks using Alpaca API.
 Let's take a closer look at what this amazing tool can do for you:

-1. Real-Time Stock Data: Our application fetches real-time stock data using the Yahoo Finance API.
+1. Real-Time Stock Data: Our application fetches real-time stock data.
 Enter any stock symbol, and within seconds, you'll have access to essential information, including the current price, open, close, low, high, and percentage changes for the last 7 days.

 2. Bollinger Bands Analysis: We've integrated the incredible Talib library to calculate and display Bollinger Bands for your chosen stock.
 This tool will help you identify potential price trends and make informed investment decisions.